reliable online shopping

 Concerns about fraud and protection

-Consumers are more vulnerable to fraud than they are in face-to-face transactions because they are unable to review goods prior to purchase.
-When purchasing goods online, it is possible that the item will not function correctly, will have flaws, or will not be the same item as shown in the online picture.
+Consumers are more vulnerable to fraud than in face-to-face transactions because they cannot inspect goods before purchase.
+When buying goods online, the item might not function correctly, have flaws, or differ from the online picture.

 Customers using stolen credit cards or fraudulent repudiation of an online transaction placed merchants at risk of fraudulent transactions.
 Using a warehouse rather than a retail storefront, however, reduces the chance of physical robbery.
 The problem of credit card numbers being intercepted in transit between the customer and the retailer has largely been solved thanks to Secure Sockets Layer (SSL) encryption.

-However, one must trust the retailer (and employees) not to use the credit card details for their own transactions in the future, or to offer it to others.
-Hackers can also gain access to a merchant’s website and steal personal information such as names, addresses, and credit card numbers, despite the fact that the Payment Card Industry Data Security Standard is designed to mitigate the effect of such breaches.
+One must trust the retailer and employees not to misuse credit card details or share them with others.
+Hackers can access a merchant’s website and steal personal information, including names, addresses, and credit card numbers.
+The Payment Card Industry Data Security Standard aims to reduce the impact of such breaches.

 Consumers are also concerned about identity fraud.
-Following a series of high-profile break-ins in the 2000s, some states in the United States now require customers to be notified when this occurs.
-Computer protection has thus become a major concern for retailers and e-commerce service providers, who secure their networks with countermeasures like firewalls and anti-virus apps.
+Following high-profile break-ins in the 2000s, some U.S. states now require customer notification.
+Computer protection has become a major concern for retailers and e-commerce providers.
+They secure their networks using firewalls and anti-virus applications.

-Phishing is another danger, in which customers are duped into believing they are dealing with a reputable retailer when they are actually being tricked into providing personal information to a malicious party’s scheme.
+Phishing tricks customers into sharing personal information by posing as a trusted retailer.
 Merchants face a small risk from denial of service attacks, as well as server and network outages.

-If the Shop web page has undergone an independent inspection and meets all of the standards of the company issuing the stamp, quality seals can be put on it.
+Web pages that pass independent inspections and meet company standards earn quality seals.
 The aim of these seals is to give online shoppers more trust.
 However, the presence of numerous seals, some of which are unknown to consumers, can thwart this effort to some degree.

 A variety of tools are available to help customers secure themselves by using online retailer services.
 There are some of them:

-Sticking with well-known stores or trying to find independent customer feedback of their experiences; ensuring that the website has complete contact details before using the service; and noticing whether the retailer has participated in market oversight systems such as a trust label or a trust seal.
+Stick with well-known stores or look for independent customer feedback about their experiences.
+Ensure the website has complete contact details before using the service.
+Check whether the retailer participates in market oversight systems, like a trust label or trust seal.

-Before purchasing from a new company, evaluate the website for professionalism and user-friendliness; if the company lists a phone number and/or street address in addition to e-contact information; whether a fair and reasonable refund and return policy is clearly stated; and whether there are any hidden price inflators, such as excessive shipping, reliable online shopping and handling charges.
+Before purchasing from a new company, evaluate the website for professionalism and user-friendliness.
+If the company lists a phone number and/or street address in addition to e-contact information.
+Whether a fair and reasonable refund and return policy is clearly stated.
+Moreover, whether there are any hidden price inflators, such as excessive shipping, reliable online shopping and handling charges.

 Ascertaining that the store has a fair privacy policy in place.
-Take notice, for example, if the retailer does not expressly claim that private information will not be shared with anyone without permission.
+Take notice if the retailer does not explicitly state that private information will remain confidential.
+It should not be shared with anyone without permission.

 When entering credit card details, make sure the vendor address is protected with SSL (see above).
 If this is the case, the address on the credit card data entry screen will begin with “HTTPS.”

 While there are many advantages to shopping online, when the process goes wrong, it can be a difficult situation.
 Identity theft, defective goods, and spyware accumulation are just a few of the issues that shoppers can face.
-If customers must enter their credit card details and billing/shipping address, and the website is not encrypted, customer information can be accessed by anyone who knows how to get it.
+If customers enter credit card details and billing or shipping address on an unencrypted website, information can be accessed.
+Anyone who knows how to exploit the site can obtain this customer information.

 Product delivery is another major problem when shopping online.
 Most businesses have shipping protection in the event that a product is lost or damaged during transit.
 Some shipping companies may provide refunds or compensation for damage, but this is entirely at their discretion.